 Coastal Credit Union Music Park at Walnut Creek

 Don’t forget about some of the smaller venues in Raleigh, like weekend markets, food halls and beer gardens that often have live music.
 And of course, indoor venues, like PNC, Lincoln Theater, and the Ritz have concerts year-round!
-Stevie Nicks and Lizzo will be playing at PNC this spring.

 Midtown Beach Series (North Hills)

-Midtown Park in the North Hills District has their outdoor Midtown Beach Music Series every Thurs, 6-9pm starting April 20 until June 22, 2023, in their Coastal Credit Union Midtown Park.
+Midtown Park in the North Hills District has their outdoor Midtown Beach Music Series every Thurs, 6-9pm starting April 11 until June 27, 2024, in their Coastal Credit Union Midtown Park.

 Lineup includes feel good music everyone loves from Beach music to Motown, Oldies, R & B and more.
 Beverage and food options are available to purchase on site.